NeuPI: A Library for Neural Probabilistic Inference

 Authors: S. Arya, T. Rahman, V. Gogate

 NeuPI is a PyTorch-based library for solving inference tasks in Probabilistic Models (PMs) using neural network surrogates.
-It provides a modular framework for training neural models in a self-supervised fashion, where the PM itself provides the supervisory signal.
-This approach eliminates the need for labeled training data by directly optimizing for the log-likelihood of proposed solutions.
+It provides a modular, self-supervised framework where the probabilistic model itself supplies the supervisory signal—eliminating the need for labeled training data.
+By learning to approximate inference directly from model structure, NeuPI reduces reasoning time from minutes to microseconds while maintaining high fidelity to exact inference results.

 Key features:

-• Advanced Inference: Implements the ITSELF (Inference Time Self-Supervised Training) engine for test-time refinement, which significantly improves inference accuracy
+- Advanced Inference: Employs the ITSELF (Inference-Time Self-Supervised Learning) engine for test-time adaptation, significantly improving inference accuracy.